PatrickSVM/Seq2Seq-with-Attention/README.md

 <p align="center">
     Attention weights of an example translation

-The plot shows the attention weights and word alignments for the German example sentence "Dennoch ist das ein wichtiges Kriterium für die Europäische Union." with model translation "However, this is an important criterion for the european union.".
+The plot shows the attention weights and word alignments for the German example sentence "Natürlich sind wir mit der gegenwär- tigen Situation in China nicht zufrieden" with model translation "Of course, we are not satisfied with the current situation in China.".